 You probably think what’s the big deal?
-I’m here, reading the magazine.
-Reading this article.
-Don’t turn the page yet.
+I’m here, reading this blog.
+Don’t click out yet.
 I suggest 2019 will go down in the history books as being as iconic for the printing and consumables industry as George Orwell’s ‘1984’.

 I have been overwhelmed with emails from those of you in the marketplace.
 “It’s a war out here,” as one writer put it.
 Another said, “This industry has gone crazy.
 It’s never been like this before.”

 Indeed, we are witnessing changes in this industry not seen before.
 Changes that are tough and changes that are also good, if that can be believed.

 This is the year that the two largest US-based remanufacturers came under attack.